vmlambiti/mental-health-chatbot/README.md

 * **Data Deletion**: Users can delete their data via the chatbot interface.
 * **Compliance**: Designed to follow privacy best practices and HIPAA-level compliance.

-## Contributing

-Feel free to fork this repository, create issues, or submit pull requests to improve the chatbot.
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request